typst/packages/README.md

 Typst as `#import "@preview/{name}:{version}"`.
 You must always specify the full package version.

-Template packages can be used to create new Typst projects with the CLI through the `typst init` command or by clicking the _Start from template_ button in the web application.
+You can use template packages to create new Typst projects with the CLI with the `typst init` command or the web application by clicking the _Start from template_ button.

 ### Submission guidelines
 To submit a package, simply make a pull request with the package to this